MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

 1. Create a file named `k8s.tf`.

-1. Paste the following code into the new file:
+1. Insert the following code into the new file:

     ```hcl
     resource "azurerm_resource_group" "k8s" {